federicolozer/humanlike_moving_robot/README.md

 roslaunch humanlike_moving_robot main.launch
 ```

-To open the GUI with the main program, run the following command:
+To open the GUI with the main program, open another tab and run the following command:
 ```shell script
 rosrun humanlike_moving_robot GUI.py
 ```